stevanm/Androidi-Clicker-Game/README.md

 1. Install Android Studio and setup enviroment (https://developer.android.com/studio/run)

-2. Choose one of the following two options
+2. Choose one of the following two options:
     1. Run the game on the Android Emulator (https://developer.android.com/studio/run/emulator)

     2. Run the game on a hardware device (https://developer.android.com/studio/run/device)